kdbeall/BitwiseExamples/README.md

 # BitwiseExamples
-This is a collection of examples of Bitwise operations in Java such as:
+This is a collection of examples of bitwise operations in Java such as:

-*Negation
+* Negation

-*Arithmetic/Logical Shift Left
+* Arithmetic/Logical Shift Left

-*Arithmetic Shift Right
+* Arithmetic Shift Right

-*Logical Shift Right
+* Logical Shift Right